-- 9.1 The successful Construction Manager can purchase any number of sets of plans and specifications from Lynn Imaging, Lexington, Kentucky (http://www.ukplanroom.com/ or Phone Lynn Imaging @1.800.888.0693 or 859.255.1021).
-The Construction Manager will be required to pay Lynn Imaging for the cost of duplication for all sets required. - 9.2 The University will provide two (2) sets of the 'Official Contract Documents' book to the successful Construction Manager.
-One set is to be for his office and the other set is for the jobsite. - 9.3 All drawings, specifications and copies, thereof, prepared by the Consultant, are the property of the University of Kentucky.
+9.1 The successful Construction Manager will receive a digital copy (.pdf) of plans and specifications.
+Construction Manager will be required to pay for cost of duplication for all sets required.
+One official, physically printed, clean copy of the permit set is to be located at the jobsite at all times.

+9.2 The University will provide a digital copy (.pdf) of the 'Official Contract Documents' book to the successful Construction Manager.
+One official, physically printed, clean copy of the permit set is to be located at the jobsite at all times.

+9.3 All drawings, specifications and copies, thereof, prepared by the Consultant, are the property of the University of Kentucky.
 They are not to be used on other Work.